-I was surprised when I first read just a few hours ago that Microsoft released an open source software bonanza with its latest WebMatrix, this includes the likes of WordPress, Drupal, Joomla and many other PHP based goodies.
-At first I thought that it had to be a mistake or a monumental change in direction from the software giant, but it soon became apparent that’s exactly what they have done.
+I was surprised when I first read that Microsoft had released an open source software bonanza with it's latest WebMatrix, and it includes the likes of WordPress, Drupal, Joomla and many other PHP based systems.
+First I thought that it had to be a mistake or a monumental change in direction from the software giant, but it soon became apparent that's exactly what they have done.

-The truth be said — PHP is not the greatest of the web development scripting languages but fights for market directly against Microsoft’s classic ASP.
-The move on Microsoft’s part may well be because they long abandoned classic ASP in favour of the full fetched ASP.NET which is no doubt, allot better.
-So there’s no direct competition from any of these PHP based applications.
-All in all there’s around 40 open source applications included in the suite, on what some might see as the giant's first sizeable move into the world of open source.
+The truth be told — PHP is not the greatest of the web development scripting languages out there but fights for market directly against Microsoft's own classic ASP.
+The move on Microsoft's part may well be because they long abandoned classic ASP in favour of the full fetched ASP.NET which is no doubt, allot better.
+So there's no direct competition from any of these PHP based applications.
+All in all there's around 40 open source applications included in the suite, on what some might see as the Company's first sizeable move into the world of open source.

 One key advantage of WebMatrix is the bundled integration of a development environment, web server and database all in one application.
 WebMatrix will give you syntax highlighting for a variety of scripting technologies as expected, tag completion and hinting for HTML and CSS, it also color codes the tabs based on file type.
 It's not designed to replace Visual Studio but it does however connect to Visual Studio for when you need things like IntelliSense, debugging, profiling and re-factoring tools.

 Other features worth mentioning is the inclusion of SEO reports and Search Engine Optimisation tools that will analyse the HTML output, tell you what's wrong and suggest a fix.
 Even thou these tools are of the simple nature, it can be of great help to those not knowledgeable in this area, and should prove very beneficial for the start of any web project.